-The Narrow River Preservation Association (NRPA) is a key partner to promote implementation of this watershed plan.
-NRPA has taken the lead on monitoring water quality conditions in the watershed; and actively works, together with its partners, to preserve, protect, and restore the natural environment.
+The Narrow River Preservation Association (NRPA) is a key partner to promote implementation of this watershed plan, as the state-designated watershed council for the Narrow River watershed.
+NRPA has taken the lead on monitoring water quality conditions in the watershed; and actively works, together with its partners, including the Narrow River Land Trust, to preserve, protect, and restore the natural environment.
 Implementation of this plan will involve many stakeholders, each with identified action items.
 Coordination and communication across the municipalities, the State, the NRPA, and other entities involved in protecting and restoring the water quality and aquatic habitats in the Narrow River Watershed is critical in order to achieve the goals of this plan.